 Then, you lay down in your own little bed space in the temple and journey until dawn.
 Sacred harp music will be played the whole night.

 It’s a solo experience.
-You close your eyes and basically dream while awake, communing with Spirits, with yourself.
+You close your eyes and basically dream while awake, communing with Spirits, with your Higher Self.
 You don’t sleep.

 There is no talking or interacting.